 Time period Coverage Data requirements/calculation Data sources Last budget submitted to the legislature.
 BCG.
-Medium-term budget estimates disaggregated by administrative, economic, and program or functional classification Annual budget estimates
+Medium-term budget estimates for the budget year and the two following fiscal years disaggregated by administrative, economic, and program or functional classification.
+Annual budget estimates.